danielmpaula/TCC_Final/README.md

-# TCC_Final
+# TCC Final

-Just a place to insert the code for evaluation
+Intended to be just a place to insert the code for evaluation, will also be where I publicize my term paper once it's corrected.